00fox/Ds2vJoy/README.md

 - MEMORIZE_MODE: Memorize actual mode, Mappings share the same mode, but each one save his individual 'last mode'
 - TO_MODE: Switch to mode 1-8
 - TO_LAST_MODE: Go back to last mode, memorized when MEMORIZE_MODE used
+- IF RELEASED GOTO: Go to the specified point of the timeline, if source has been released (use stop value)
+- IF PUSHED GOTO: Go to the specified point of the timeline, if source is still pushed (use stop value)
-- RETURN_TO: return to the specified point of the timeline, resetting the actions if they need to be
+- RETURN_TO: return to the specified point of the timeline, resetting the actions if they need to be (use stop value)

 Double, you'll find Axis movements